arjun-menon/alteza/README.md

 functionality that is common to most static site generators.

 Alteza also imposes very little _required_ structure or a particular "way of doing things" on your website.
-You retain the freedom of organize your website as you wish.
+You retain the freedom to organize your website as you wish.
 (The name _Alteza_ comes from a word that may be translated to [illustriousness](https://m.interglot.com/en/es/illustriousness) in Español.)

 A core design decision of Alteza is executing code (and writing little scripts) to generate your website.
 (This of